 However, what will occur as I navigate this thrilling journey?

-Will my meticulous financial planning lead to triumph or will unforeseen obstacles arise?
+Will my meticulous financial planning lead to triumph, or will unforeseen obstacles arise?

 Only time will reveal the answer as I embark on this exhilarating adventure.